snowplow/snowplowanalytics.com/_posts/2020-03-05-snowplow-android-tracker-1.4.0-released/index.md

 Tracker.init(trackerBuilder);
 {% endhighlight %}

-It will automatically report any internal tracker error to the configured Snowplow collector.
-These will be fundamental for the troubleshooting unexpected behaviour of the tracker.
+It will automatically report any internal tracker errors to the configured Snowplow collector.
+These will be fundamental for troubleshooting unexpected behaviour of the tracker.
 For Snowplow Insights customers, the sequence of tracker diagnostic events can be sent to the Snowplow support team for analysis in order to spot tracker issues or the source of unexpected behaviour.

 “unstruct_event_com_snowplowanalytics_snowplow_diagnostic_error_1”: {